Does it have a free software boot firmware so as to be able to meet the FSF’s “Respects Your Freedom” criteria:

 What is the roadmap?

 - Actions to spread the idea

-- Start crowdfunding campain specifically for mobo design and prototypes (before the end of 2016)
+- Start crowdfunding campaign specifically for mobo design and prototypes ( running from 2017 – estimated until 2020)

 Why is it now possible to build a PowerPC notebook from the ground up?

 - Thanks to free software we already have (firmware, bootloader, OS, and many applications) already running on PowerPC with different video cards and devices.

 - Thanks to some “small” motherboard designers and producers, we can order a small production run of a PowerPC product that fits in a standard 15,6″ notebook case.